 Single Subject Credential Program

 Welcome to the world of teaching!
 By becoming a teacher, you have an opportunity to shape the future and to ignite people's passion in your subject area.
 Like any profession, it requires advanced study in the field of education as well as a deepening content knowledge in your subject specialization.
-By entering Cal Poly's Single Subject Teacher Education Program (SSTEP), you will have the opportunity to develop the knowledge and skills that will contribute to your success as a classroom teacher.
+By entering Cal Poly's Single Subject Credential Program (SSCP), you will have the opportunity to develop the knowledge and skills that will contribute to your success as a classroom teacher.

 A Single Subject credential can be earned in three to four quarters of full-time enrollment.
 However, the length of time required to complete the program depends on whether candidates have already met program prerequisites and fulfilled subject-matter competency.